survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 # Analyzing Build Statistics

 Analyzing build statistics is a good step towards understanding webpack better.
-We can get statistics from it easily and we can visualize them using a tool.
-This shows us the composition of our bundles.
+We can get statistics from it easily, and we can visualize the statistics using a tool to show us the composition of our bundles.

 ## Configuring Webpack

-In order to get suitable output, we'll need to do a couple of tweaks to our configuration.
+To get suitable output, we'll need to do a couple of tweaks to our configuration.
 We'll need to enable two flags:

-* `--profile` to capture timing related information.
+* `--profile` to capture timing-related information.
 * `--json` to make webpack output those statistics we want.

 Here's the line of code we need to pipe the output to a file: